 Ms. Hartman is a member of the Tax Sections of the California State Bar and the Texas State Bar.

-Ms. Hartman serves on the board of directors for Art Alliance Austin, a nonprofit organization that engages people with great art by supporting Austin's most promising visual artists and arts organizations to build a vibrant, informed community.
+Ms. Hartman is Secretary of the Board of Directors for Art Alliance Austin, a nonprofit organization that engages people with great art by supporting Austin's most promising visual artists and arts organizations to build a vibrant, informed community.

 Speeches / Publications

-Ms. Hartman has been a panelist and speaker on the subject of asset protection, estate planning, and tax planning for medical professionals.
-Most recently, Ms. Hartman participated in a panel discussion and presentation on the topic before the Tulsa County Medical Society.
+Ms. Hartman also has been a panelist and speaker on the subject of asset protection, estate planning, and tax planning for medical professionals, including participating in a panel discussion and presentation on the topic before the Tulsa County Medical Society.

 LL.M., New York University School of Law